Italian Meringue Buttercream Frosting Recipe

 Do I Need to Refrigerate Italian Buttercream?

+Because the meringue is cooked, Italian buttercream can be left out at room temperature for up to 3 days.
 If you’re still concerned about food safety, you can opt for pasteurized egg whites and make sure to cook the sugar to the correct temperature (240°F).

 Does Italian Buttercream Crust?

+Most frostings will dry out slightly on the outside as they sit, creating a kind of crust.
+But not Italian meringue buttercream!
 You don’t have to cover it with plastic wrap or worry about it drying out if you decorate your cake ahead of time.

 pink italian buttercream frosting